pimbrouwers/pimbrouwersdotcom/posts/2020-12-08-fsharp-falco.md

 ### Creating a new journal entry

-When building server-side MPA's (multipage apps) most actions will come in pairs.
+When building server-side MPA's (multi-page apps) most actions will come in pairs.
 A `GET` to load the initial UI and data, and a `POST` (or `PUT`) to handle submissions.
 Our case will be no exception.
 First we'll devise the `GET` handler and a view which will be shared between the pair.
 Then we'll move on to build the supporting `POST` action.

 #### `GET /entry/create`